The Mom and Dad Allowance: A Simple Tool for Minimizing Money Fights

 Over a period of time, husbands and wives get to understand how their partner’s money-spending habits work.
 That’s why it’s important to separate your money and be able to spend it as you wish without going broke at the end of the month.

-You give your kids a monthly allowance of money to spend as they wish, so why not do it yourselves?
+Perhaps you give your kids a monthly allowance of money to spend as they wish, so why not do it yourselves?
+Read on to find out how “The Mom and Dad Allowance” works:

+Organize your household spending in separate categories, allotting what you need each month to pay each bill.
 For example, mortgage or rent, your gas, water and phone bills all have their own categories, and the funds allotted for those bills are not touched.
-Each month those bills will be paid for from the main account.
+Each month, pay those bills from the main account.

 Also create a category for personal spending, as well as a category for monthly savings.